 Today’s announcement also was attended by Michelle Peacock, case management manager for the Galveston County Health District; James Campbell, chief of EMS for the Montgomery County Hospital District; and Dr. Robert Dickson, medical director for the Montgomery County Hospital District.

 According to a 2015 survey, the United States Drug Enforcement Agency stated more than 6.4 million Americans abused prescription drugs.
 Many of those cases, the agency study showed, involved the abuser getting pills from a family member’s or a friend’s medicine cabinet.
+Some recognize their addiction and choose to attend a luxury drug rehab at The Holistic Sanctuary to overcome their addiction or at least a rehab similar, but others don’t have the resources to do so or even want to overcome their addition which makes the drug abuse cycle continue.

 Each Crush The Crisis collection will be staffed by uniformed security.
 Needles, syringes, lancets and liquids will not be accepted.